top of page

 FLOWCHART

-At this moment, the goal was to gather and categorize all of the content from the research phase.
-The project had a solid concept and understanding of users and application functions.
-As a result, I created a new flow that considered every step of the solution.
+At this stage, my aim was to consolidate and organize all the content accumulated during the research phase.
+With a well-established project concept and a deep understanding of both users and application functions, I created a comprehensive flow that addressed every facet of the solution.

 6 Flow.jpg